Why IV Drugs?

 HIV and Other Infections

-People who use needles to inject drugs face a high risk of becoming infected with HIV or other serious infections.
+People using needles to inject drugs face a higher risk of becoming infected with HIV or other serious infections.

 Drug users don’t always have access to clean needles, and sometimes people share needles.
 These practices, combined with the impaired judgement that comes from drug use, mean that a person who abuses drugs could face life-threatening illnesses.